- Book now for 2021 at 2020 prices - Fully refundable and amendable up until 28 days before travel

 Half a day's horse riding in the Brecon Beacons National Park - an adventurer's paradise!

-1 night's accommodation in Baskerville Hall with breakfast in multi-bedded rooms, but you can select an upgrade to a twin or double rooms.
+The accommodation included as part of this tour are multi-bedded rooms, but you can select an upgrade to a twin or single rooms if you would prefer; if these are available they will be bookable on the right hand side of this page.
 If you do not select a upgrade you will automatically be placed in a room with customers of the same gender.
-Please note we recommend to bring your own towel, as they are not included with the multi-bedded rooms but can be hired.
+We recommend bringing your own towel, as they are not included with the multi-bedded rooms but can be hired.

 Please ensure you arrive at your selected departure point at least 15 minutes before the departure time.